Major Arcana in Tarot

 Tower and Death mean disaster

-These cards name change that is already in motion.
-Tower clears what is unstable.
-Death marks the end of a chapter and the start of renewal.
-Read them with care and honesty.
-Identify what is falling away.
-Name what is being protected.
-Make space for what is next.
+Tower clears what’s unstable.
+Death marks the end of one chapter and the beginning of renewal.
+Read them with care and honesty, not panic.

 The Devil means evil

-The Devil highlights loops of shame, fear, or fixation.
-It asks where agency can be reclaimed and where honesty will set you free.
-Identify the hook, name the payoff, and choose a smaller honest action that breaks the pattern.
-Freedom grows from simple repeatable choices.
+It asks where you can reclaim agency and where honesty will set you free.
+Identify the hook.
+Name the payoff (because there’s always a payoff, even in destructive patterns).
+Choose one smaller, honest action that breaks the pattern.

 Study Tips